Fevol/obsidian-typings/MIGRATION.md

     }
     ```

-- If you used `obsidian-typings` package with an alias, such as `@types/obsidian-typings`, `import { X } from "obsidian-typings/implementations";` won't work.
-You will need to adjust [Using `obsidian-typings/implementations`](README.md#using-obsidian-typings-implementations) approach to the corresponding path such as `./node_modules/@types/obsidian-typings/...`.
+- If you used `obsidian-typings` package with an alias, such as `@types/obsidian-typings`, `import { X } from "obsidian-typings/implementations";` will not work.
+You will need to use the ["Using `obsidian-typings/implementations`"](https://github.com/Fevol/obsidian-typings/blob/main/README.md#using-obsidian-typings-implementations) approach to alias the import to the corresponding path.

 ## Recommended optional changes

-While those changes are not strictly required, they will help to keep your code more modern, future-proof and avoids the need to use legacy workarounds.
+While these changes are not strictly required, they will help to keep your code more modern, future-proof and avoids the need to use legacy workarounds.

-- Switch to latest `TypeScript` version `npm install typescript@latest --save-dev` to support modern `TypeScript` features.
+- Switch to latest `TypeScript` version `npm install typescript@latest --save-dev` to support modern `TypeScript` features.<br>The sample plugin has version 4.7.6 set as its default, so it is likely that you need to upgrade.
-- Set in `tsconfig.json`, `moduleResolution` option to `NodeNext` or `Bundler`.
-With `NodeNext` you will have to add extensions to all your relative imports such as `import { fn1 } from "./module2.js";`.
-With `Bundler` you can keep using `import { fn1 } from "./module2";`
+- Set in `tsconfig.json`, `moduleResolution` option to `nodenext` or `bundler`. <br>With `nodenext` you will have to add extensions to all your relative imports such as `import { fn1 } from "./module2.js";`. <br>With `bundler` you can keep using `import { fn1 } from "./module2";`
 - Set in `tsconfig.json`, `skipLibCheck` to `false`.
 This will compile your `.d.ts` definitions and allow you to detect the errors earlier.
-- Switch to [Add `types` setting to `tsconfig.json`](README.md#add-types-setting-to-tsconfig-json) approach as it is the most robust.
+- Switch to the ["Add `types` setting to `tsconfig.json`"](README.md#add-types-setting-to-tsconfig-json) approach, as it is the most robust.